gunn-elimination/elimination-2024/README.md

 # Gunn Elimination 2024

 The 2024 Elimination website is developed using the SUKIT tech stack (Supabase, SvelteKit).
+I'm not using Firebase cuz FKIT.
 Please open a pull request if you want to contribute.

 ## Developing